‘Safety starts with me’ – bicycle safety during the 101 critical days of summer safety

+“Also, anyone who rides without lights is both foolish and in violation of the law,” said Ambridge-Adams.
+“Reflective tape is a simple but great safety enhancement, too.
+It works well on both the bike frame and the wheels.”

+Herb Gately agrees.
+The program analyst and contracting officer representative for the 405th AFSB cycles with his wife in the evenings, on weekends and during the holidays.
+Gately said bright clothing and lights make a huge difference and can save lives.
+And he’s not the only one.
+Guy Vossen said the same thing.

-Safety starts with me – “I always try to ride defensively and select my route carefully, even if the safer route is a bit longer,” said Guy Vossen, the safety and occupational health specialist at the Zutendaal Army Prepositioned Stocks-2 worksite in Belgium assigned to Army Field Support Battalion-Benelux, 405th Army Field Support Brigade.
-(U.S. Army courtesy photo)
+“I always go for high visibility to include a fluorescent yellow jacket and yellow helmet,” said Vossen, the safety and occupational health specialist at the Zutendaal Army Prepositioned Stocks-2 worksite in Belgium assigned to Army Field Support Battalion-Benelux, 405th AFSB.
+“And I always try to ride defensively and select my route carefully, even if the safer route is a bit longer.”

+Vossen also stressed the importance of protection.
+When it comes to choosing a helmet, he said some of the newest helmets on the market are incredibly high-tech.
+In fact, some of these helmets are developed by brain surgeons and biomechanic scientists and designed to help redirect rotational motion away from the head, which helps reduce the risk of brain injury.
+One of the most basic considerations when choosing a helmet is picking one that’s designed and intended for the activity, he said.
+Don’t wear a climbing helmet or a skateboard helmet when riding a bike, for example.

+According to an article from the U.S. Army Combat Readiness Center hundreds of cyclists have been killed and tens of thousands more were injured in preventable crashes over the past few years.
+For the Army, during a 10-year timespan, more than 200 bicycle accidents were reported to USACRC, and the National Highway Traffic Safety Administration estimates that only 10 percent of all bicycle accidents are reported.
+So, for the sake of argument, if the Army’s reporting rate is similar, that means the Army has had closer to 200 bicycle accidents each year for 10 years rather than 200 total for the decade.

 |Date Taken: